-1. By enrolling on a course, you are agreeing to pay the total price due for the whole course, any accreditation fee and an annual registration fee, including all outstanding balances, should you withdraw.
+1. By enrolling on a course, you are agreeing to pay the total fee due for the whole course and any accreditation fee, including all outstanding balances, should you withdraw.
 This applies to all courses, including those funded by a 19+ Advanced Learner loan.
-The fee must be paid by the start date of the course or the loan agreed by 6 weeks after the start date of the course.
+The fee must be paid by the start date of the course or the loan agreed no later than 6 weeks after the start date of the course.

 2. To secure your place on a course, all fees must have been paid, an instalment plan agreed or direct debit set up.
 Payments may be made by cash or card only; cheques are not accepted.
 Any learner who does not meet the payments for an agreed instalment plan or direct debit will not be allowed to continue on the course and be sent an invoice for the outstanding charges.
-Any learner over 19 and on a Level 3 course who does not pay the full fee or take out a loan or is eligible for funding will be invoiced for the full cost of the course.
+Any learner over 19 and on a Level 3 course who does not pay the full fee, take out a loan or is eligible for funding will be invoiced for the full cost of the course.
 The exception is any learner who is 19-24, following an Access to HE course and who does not have a full Level 3.

-3. Any additional costs for exam fees will be notified by your tutor.
+3. Any additional costs applied by awarding organisations for exam fees will be notified by your tutor.

-4. Where there are outstanding fees, other than agreed future direct debit instalments, we may refuse entry to the class until such fees have been paid.
+4. Where there are outstanding fees, other than agreed future direct debit instalments, we may refuse entry to the class and exam registration until such fees have been paid.

 6. If your qualification course is over £150 you can pay by 3 monthly instalments, during the first 3 months of your course, provided the course length exceeds the instalment period.
 For example: if you enrol in August your payments would need to be made in August, September and October.
 If the fee is not paid following the agreed timescale, you will be invoiced for the monies outstanding.

 8. Overseas learners - please note that learners who have not been living in the UK or EU residents who have not been living in the EEA for at least three years, will need to pay the non-funded rate for any course.